UCC Postgraduate courses

 This programme will provide you with a high-quality, broadly-based postgraduate experience where our commitment to academic excellence is combined with a firm commitment to developing student appreciation of law's practical and policy implications.

-UCC School of Law has been ranked among the world's best Law Schools in the latest QS World University Rankings by Subject, climbing 25 places to 75th in the world and to 1st in Ireland.
+UCC School of Law has been ranked among the world’s best Law Schools in the latest QS World University Rankings by subject, placing 59th in the World and 1st in Ireland.

 College of Business and Law Available Scholarships

 We support our postgraduate community by offering scholarships and bursaries to prospective and current students.
-Please see the College of Business and Law Scholarships & Prizes page for more information.
+See the College of Business and Law Scholarships & Prizes page for more information.

 Requirements

-(a) Hold a BCL (Hons) Degree from the National University of Ireland with at least a Second Class Honours Grade I;
+• (a) Hold a BCL (Hons) Degree from the National University of Ireland with at least a Second Class Honours Grade I; Or

 For Applicants with Qualifications Completed Outside of Ireland